Aviation Safety Audits: Here to Stay

 - Having document reports ready and presentable.

-Some of the below points will necessarily require some preparation well ahead of time, but many are things that safety managers can do with little-advanced notice and some hard work.
+Some of the below points will necessarily require some preparations well ahead of time, but many are things that safety managers can do with little-advanced notice and some hard work.

 1- Review and Update Documentation

 In an ideal world, you have been meticulously documenting all aspects of the SMS from the beginning.
 Of course, one of the great thing about audits is that they give aviation SMS impetus to do some “house cleaning” and make sure documentation is fully updated with current practices.

 Safety managers who routinely perform well on audits take the time to thoroughly organize SMS documentation into one convenient location and make sure it is fully updated with current practices.

 Considering that aviation SMS are a bureaucratic ensemble of risk management processes, documentation is of critical importance.
 It’s also no surprise one of the most common findings during aviation SMS audits is that documentation and actual risk management processes are not in sync.
 Before audits, successful safety managers ensure that documentation and reality reflect each other as closely as possible.

 In particular, such safety managers pay careful attention: